SGDFuse: SAM-Guided Diffusion Model for High-Fidelity Infrared and Visible Image Fusion: Introduction

 \section{Introduction}

 Infrared and visible image fusion is an important research direction in the field of computer vision \cite{1}.
 This technology aims to efficiently combine the thermal radiation information of infrared images with the rich texture details of visible light images, to generate an image that is more comprehensive in information and higher in perceptual clarity \cite{2}.
 Because infrared images can effectively overcome adverse conditions such as smoke and low light, while visible light images possess the advantages of high resolution and high contrast, the features of the two are highly complementary.
-This fusion not only significantly improves the environmental perception and target recognition ability in key scenarios such as autonomous driving \cite{3}, military reconnaissance, and medical image analysis \cite{4}, but also effectively enhances the performance of downstream vision tasks \cite{5}.
+Consequently, this technology has become a cornerstone in diverse fields.
+In the realm of smart healthcare, multimodal image fusion provides critical support for precise clinical diagnosis.
+For instance, a medical image fusion framework utilizing co-occurrence filters and local extrema in the NSST domain has been developed to enhance biological detail \cite{m1}.
+Other advanced methods include end-to-end content-aware generative adversarial networks \cite{m2} and clustering-based \cite{m3}, \cite{m4} approaches for robust medical synthesis in smart healthcare systems.
+Furthermore, frameworks like TSJNet \cite{m5} have explored target and semantic awareness to refine fusion quality.
+Beyond medical analysis, this technology also significantly improves environmental perception and target recognition in key scenarios such as autonomous driving \cite{3} and military reconnaissance, effectively enhancing the performance of downstream vision tasks \cite{5}.
 Therefore, how to effectively achieve fusion to balance the final visual quality and task requirements, is an urgent challenge currently being faced.